auth0/docs/articles/multifactor-authentication/guardian/user-guide.md

 Choose the type of two-factor to use:

 ### Guardian
-To use the Guardian app, first download the either the iPhone or Android app depending on the type of phone you have.
+To use the Guardian app, first download the either the [iOS]((http://www.apple.com/itunes/) ) or [Android](https://play.google.com/store) app depending on the type of device you have.
 Once you have Guardian downloaded, click **I've already downloaded it**.

 Next, a code will appear, you will have five minutes to scan the code before it expires.
 Open the Guardian app and scan the code.